WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 exclusivity enforcement.
 Search "exclusivity" in your build setting you can find the option to turn it off.

+> Exclusivity enforcement is enabled for release build in Swift 5.

 ![Cost of Exclusivity Enforcement](exclusivity-enforcement-cost.png "Cost of Exclusivity Enforcement")

 ### Compile-Time Computation of C